 It should come as no surprise that the symptom that migraines are infamous for is a severe, throbbing headache.
 The headache of a migraine episode can be debilitating.
-It causes a throbbing or pulsating pain, usually on one side of the head, and is often accompanied by a host of other symptoms.
+It causes a throbbing or pulsating pain, usually on one side of the head.
+In addition, it includes a host of other symptoms.
 A migraine is actually a neurological event of which a headache is only one feature.
-What non-migraine sufferers may not be aware of is the laundry list of other signs and symptoms of a migraine episode.
+What non-migraineurs may not be aware of is the list of other symptoms of a migraine episode.

-Everyone experiences a migraine episode a little differently and may not have all of these symptoms during an episode.
+Everyone experiences an episode a little differently and may not have all of these symptoms during an episode.
 Even from one attack to the next, a migraine may present differently for the same person.

 To begin to dispel the myth that a migraine is simply a really bad headache, take a look at the following symptoms that a migraine sufferer might experience as an episode unfolds:

-- Nausea or vomiting – nausea or vomiting may occur for several reasons.
+Nausea or vomiting may occur for several reasons.
 Sometimes, the severe nature of the pain can be enough to provoke nausea.
 Other migraine sufferers may also experience vertigo or dizziness that can lead to nausea or vomiting.

-- Neck pain – neck pain and stiffness is an extremely common complaint of migraine sufferers.
+Neck pain and stiffness is an extremely common complaint of migraine sufferers.
 For some, the throbbing sensation of a headache can extend down the back of the head to the base of the skull and upper part of the neck.
 Other areas that may be tender or uncomfortable can be the jaw, shoulders, and even the gums or teeth.

 Above, we talked about the role the brainstem plays in the development of a migraine.
-Ensuring proper brainstem function is a big piece of the puzzle for migraine sufferers who are looking to find lasting relief from their condition.
+Ensuring proper brainstem function is a big piece of the puzzle for migraineurs who are looking to find lasting relief.
 The connection lies in the upper cervical spine.
 As the brainstem exits from the base of the skull and transitions into the spinal cord, it is protected by the uppermost vertebra in the neck – the atlas (C1).
 Normal atlas alignment is not optional when it comes to normal brainstem function; these two concepts go hand in hand.